jlyonsmith/HowTo/Install/IPTables.md

 NOTE: The retry `-w 15` option is useful on systems where other services like `fail2ban` are also setting the IPTables.

-Then `systemctl enable iptables-restore` and `systemctl start iptables-restore`, and `systemctl enable iptables-restore` and `systemctl start iptables-restore`.
+Then `systemctl enable iptables-restore` and `systemctl start iptables-restore`, and `systemctl enable ip6tables-restore` and `systemctl start ip6tables-restore`.

-> Don't forget to allow `ipv6-icmp` on all interfaces or IPv6 SLAAC and other protocols will break.

 ## Debugging